John Dolan (politician)

-John Dolan (born 19 May 1956) is an Irish former Independent politician who served as a Senator for the Administrative Panel from April 2016 to March 2020.
+John Dolan (born 19 May 1956) is an Irish former independent politician who served as a Senator for the Administrative Panel from 2016 to 2020.
 He is the CEO of the Disability Federation of Ireland.

 He holds a BA in Economics and English from University College Dublin, a qualifications in Philosophy from St. Patrick's College, Thurles and Personal Management from the National College of Industrial Relations.

 He lost his seat at the 2020 Seanad election.